Seqret1337/Week-48-Portfolio-IV/README.md

 ** Ensure that when going back through a door, the player returns to the correct room.

 ** Make the X NPC characters perform a simple patrol (+/-2 from their starting locations).

+** Create an animated splash screen (this was a group assignment from a previous week) using splashScreen.mjs.